quantiacs/documentation/en/source/user_guide/dynamic_assets_selection.md

 weights = strategy(data)
 ```

-## Applying to Liquid Assets
+## Applying to liquid assets

-This liquidity filter, focusing specifically on Nasdaq 100 assets, is **the main filter you are highly recommended to
-use**, especially if you plan to
+This liquidity filter targets Nasdaq 100 assets and is **the main filter you should use**, especially if you plan to
-participate in competitions.
-It multiplies the strategy weights by a liquidity indicator, effectively filtering out
+enter competitions.
+It multiplies the strategy weights by a liquidity indicator, which removes
 non-liquid stocks:

 ```python
 weights = weights * data.sel(field="is_liquid")
 ```

-## Trading Stocks with Different Volatilities
+## Trading stocks with different volatilities

 You can choose stocks with different levels of volatility: